erlandsson-tavelsas/iot-lnu/README.md

-The visualization in the [mapper](https://ttnmapper.org/) application is immediately available if you search for device EUI, gateway or experiment name in tab [Advanced maps](https://ttnmapper.org/advanced-maps/), the where the search result could be visualized in a [map](https://ttnmapper.org/devices/?device=eui-70b3d5499eca445d&startdate=&enddate=&gateways=on&lines=on&points=on) or exported as a [csv](https://ttnmapper.org/devices/csv-pg.php?device=eui-70b3d5499eca445d&startdate=&enddate=&gateways=on&lines=on&points=on) resultset.
+The visualization in the [TTN Mapper](https://ttnmapper.org/) application is immediately available if you search for it directly using device EUI, gateway or experiment name in tab [Advanced maps](https://ttnmapper.org/advanced-maps/), where the search result could be visualized in a [map](https://ttnmapper.org/devices/?device=eui-70b3d5499eca445d&startdate=&enddate=&gateways=on&lines=on&points=on) or exported as a [csv](https://ttnmapper.org/devices/csv-pg.php?device=eui-70b3d5499eca445d&startdate=&enddate=&gateways=on&lines=on&points=on) resultset.

 ### Conclusions

-With a couple of mapping sessions, trying to cover the the same distance at north, south, east and west directions from the gateway, I'm stunningly realize that the Indoor gateway way exceeded my expectations by far concerning range.
-Picking up points at each direction gives me an average of at least 400 meters with the best strength which means it will easily cover`400 * 400 * 3,14 ~= 500000 square meters` which translates into 50 ha or 100 acres.
+With a couple of mapping sessions, trying to cover the the same distance from north, south, east and west directions away from the gateway, I'm stunningly realize that the indoor gateway exceeded my expectations by far concerning range.
+Picking up points at each direction gives me an average of at least 400 meters with the highest strength which means it will easily cover `400 * 400 * 3,14 ~= 500000 square meters` equals to 50 ha or 100 acres.
 Within this range I also tested the **join capability** a couple of times where it successfully manage to join the network from the outer distances at 400 meters.
-This means that within this range it would be possible to place a sensor using deep sleep and wake up, join and then send data through the gateway without problem
+This means that within this range it would be possible to place a sensor using deep sleep and wake up, join and then send data through the gateway without any network accessibility problem.

 >![Resulting coverage visualized in a map](img/expanded-coverage.png)
 >Fig 9, the covered area and measure locations, red = high, blue = low

-This means that the costs, **SEK 7,50/acre**, for manage your own *LoraWAN* network wouldn't be an issue as the sensors themselves way exceeds the network connectivity.
-However, there are of course a couple of concerns that needs to be covered.
+This means that the costs, **SEK 7,50/acre**, for bringing your own LoRaWAN® network to the farm wouldn't be an issue as the sensors themselves way exceeds the network connectivity costs.
+However, there are of course a couple of concerns that needs to be addressed.

 First, setting up a gateway for professional use is probably better done with an outdoor gateway with a constant power supply compared to an indoor ditto plugged in into a random power outlet.
-Mounted at a high place and with an external antenna it will also extends the range multiple times and provide a more reliable situation for the initial scenario.
-Still affordable, with a list price between [SEK 4000 - 6000](https://connectedthings.store/gb/lorawan-gateways/outdoor-lorawan-gateways/), it will cover at least 500 acres (yes, such linear approximation is stupid) but probably more for the same cost/acre.
+Mounted at a high place and with an external antenna it will also extends the range multiple times and provide a more reliable access to LoRaWAN®.
+Still affordable, with a list price between [SEK 4000 - 6000](https://connectedthings.store/gb/lorawan-gateways/outdoor-lorawan-gateways/), the outdoor gateway will cover at least 500 acres (yes, such linear approximation is stupid) but probably more for the same cost/acre.

-For agricultural sensors the covered area would more or less targeting open landscapes, without any hard obstacle, but many of the farms today typically have a mixed business model including both agricultural as well as forestry operations where the latter might be harder to apply IoT at.
+For agricultural sensors the covered area would more or less targeting open landscapes, without any hard obstacle that might interfere the signals.
+However, many of the farms today typically have a mixed business model including both agricultural as well as forestry operations where the latter might be a bigger challenge when it comes to create network presence for Internet of Things.
 The same things applies to the open landscapes at a scattered property which could not be covered by a single gateway but has to be applied over several gateways, I believe this is were the crowd source aspects would matter.

 #### If I had more time then I would have...

 * ... bought an outdoor gateway with antenna and performed the same measures to understand performance better
 * ... tested Sigfox connectivity using the same approach to see if a commercial network has a better coverage
-* ... tested with a passive external GPS antenna with a better "mobile-first" design
+* ... tested with a passive external GPS antenna with a better "mobility-first" design
-* ... elaborated more obstacles and degradations, i e how buildings, kind of forests, slopes, hills etc affects the signal
+* ... elaborated with obstacles and degradations, i e how buildings, kind of forests, slopes, hills etc affects the signal
-* ... fixed the physical packaging of the device with a wake up/deep sleep configuration and placed 3 or 4 of them on the companies fleet of vehicles for at least 1 month autonomous collecting data service in Växjö.
+* ... fixed the physical packaging of the device with a wake up/deep sleep configuration and placed 3 or 4 of them on the companies fleet of vehicles for at least 1 month where they autonomous could collecting data in Växjö and surroundings